 Multifunctional space –

 What else do we really need?
 This is my idea of a perfect space.
-Impeccable classy design formed out of moving parts in 258 square feet.
-The next step to this “lego-style” apartment would be mobility.
+The impeccable classy design formed out of moving parts in 258 square feet.
+The next step to this “Lego-style” apartment would be mobility.
 Wouldn’t it be great to have this transformable, multifunctional habitat be able to fit perfectly in a container to be transported anywhere?
 Where do I sign up?
 The “action pad” of Christian Schallert is a perfect example of what you can do in a reduced space, a grand idea.
+The concept oftakes brilliant shape.

 Located in Barcelona’s hip Born district, the tiny apartment is a remodeled pigeon loft.
 Christian (a Barcelona-based photographer) says its design was inspired by the space-saving furniture aboard boats, as well as the clean lines of a small Japanese home.